skeeto/igloojs/README.md

 # Igloo WebGL

-*This library is still in its early stage.*
+*This library is still in its early stages.*

 Igloo is a fluent, object-oriented wrapper API for WebGL.
 The goal is to maintain WebGL's low-level graphics access but fit it to JavaScript